 In London, schoolteacher Cicely Denfeld has troubling dreams in which she experiences the hazardous activities of Charles and Vivian.
 The strange continuing dreams about people she does not know drive Cicely to doubt her own sanity, and she seeks help from Dr. McClellan, a noted psychiatrist.
 Cicely’s psychoanalysis suggests that her nightmares foretell a secret reality with the potential to shake the entire world order.

 As Charles and Vivian are drawn increasingly deeper into a frightening conspiracy, Dr. McClellan and Cicely ponder the true nature of cognition and strive to discover a link between her dream experiences and the real world.

-The Site is available in paperback and e-book form from various retailers, including Amazon, Bookshop, Barnes and Noble, Booktopia, Smashwords, and BOOKS-A-MILLION.
+The Site is available in paperback, e-book, and audiobook form from various retailers, including Amazon, Bookshop, Barnes and Noble, Booktopia, Smashwords, BOOKS-A-MILLION, and iTunes.

 Review of The Site - Blue Ink Review

 Review of The Site - OnlineBookClub (Misael)

 Review of The Site - OnlineBookClub (Weaver)

 Review of The Site - Clarion Foreword Reviews (Stanley)